makinacorpus/drupal-ucms/docs/index.rst

 module that serves the purpose of bringing to Drupal 7 an easy-to-use multi-site factory, without the core multi-site feature.

+This module let you :

+* Administrate your multi-site factory :
+   * *Permissions*, *Roles* & *Users* (eg: Factory Admin, Webmaster, Contributor)
+   * The *Workflow* for a new site creation
+   * Themes available for new site
+* Manage contents of your multi-site factory :
+   * *Global* contents : shared with all sites of your factory
+   * *Local* contents : accessible only for one specific site

 .. warning::

    This product is not yet fully documented.